circleci/circleci-docs/jekyll/_cci2/configuration-reference.md

 #### **`resource_class`**

-It is possible to configure CPU and RAM resources for each job as described in the following table. **Note:** Paid accounts must request to use this feature by opening a support ticket (or by contacting their Customer Success Manager when applicable) and non-paid users must request to use this feature by sending an email to <support@circleci.com>.
+It is possible to configure CPU and RAM resources for each job as described in the following table. **Note:** Paid accounts must request to use this feature by opening a support ticket (or by contacting their Customer Success Manager when applicable) and non-paid users must request to use this feature by opening a ticket at <https://support.circleci.com/hc/en-us/requests/new>.
 If `resource_class` is not specified or an invalid class is specified, the default `resource_class: medium` will be used.
 The `resource_class` key is currently only available for use with the `docker` executor.

 Class       | CPU       | RAM
 ------------|-----------|------